ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 > Zoey says...
 >
-> The above described way of storing your Mapbox token will expose it on the repository once you upload it.
+> The above described way of storing your Mapbox token will expose it in the repository once you upload it.
 There are safer ways of storing your public token (eg, using [dotenv](https://www.npmjs.com/package/ember-cli-dotenv)), but that is beyond the scope of this tutorial.

 After saving the changes to our configuration file, we will need to restart our development server to pick up these file changes.
 Unlike the files we have edited so far, `config/environment.js` is not automatically reloaded.